Home > Storage Resources > The Dos and Don’ts of Packing Dishes, Bowls and Glasses

 - Label all Boxes: Label every box as fragile and include a list of the contents.
 This is especially important if you have many boxes in your storage unit.

-- Use a Climate Controlled Storage Unit: When storing dinnerware, it is important to utilize a climate controlled storage unit.
-A climate controlled storage unit can help to keep your storage unit at a steady range of temperature.
+- Use a Temperature Controlled Storage Unit: When storing dinnerware, it is important to utilize a temperature controlled storage unit.
+A temperature controlled storage unit can help to keep your storage unit at a steady range of temperature.
 This feature is important when storing items that are more susceptible to fluctuations in temperature.

 - Visit Your Storage Unit: While we don’t foresee any problems, it is important to visit your storage unit every few months to look for any potential concerns.

 Rent a storage unit for household items with Store Here Self Storage!
-We have storage facilities in Alabama, California, Colorado, Georgia, Indiana, Kentucky, Michigan, Missouri, New Jersey, South Carolina, Tennessee and Texas with climate controlled storage units!
+We have storage facilities in Alabama, California, Georgia, Indiana, South Carolina, Texas and other states with temperature controlled storage units.
 Contact us to reserve a storage unit today!